 While this may seem easy enough - and while jumping on the employee advocacy bandwagon might sound like an easy sell - your company’s culture can affect the efficacy of your efforts.
 Indeed, the environment that hosts any growing or changing population can either hinder or enhance the results of said growth.
 The same goes for employee advocacy programs and the company culture they reside within.

 “Culture is infectious – it’s viral and it’s central to accelerating your business.
-When you have a unified team that is rushing towards a common goal, you will create rocket ship trajectory.
+When you have a unified team that is rushing towards a common goal, you will create a rocket ship trajectory.
 Every industry leader needs unbounded exponential growth to succeed in today’s world.”

 The above is a quote from Wehuns Tan, CEO of a Canadian technology company called Wishabi that could be the poster child for illustrating the importance of corporate culture in maximizing productivity in the workplace.